Gates Carbon Drive

 Increasing the belt tensions should correct this problem.
 Consult the bicycle manufacturer's recommendations or our tensioning information for details.
 Normally tooth jump does not cause significant belt damage; however, strong riders who jump teeth at very high loads might consider replacing the belt.
 Belt slipping with proper tension could be a symptom of belt or sprocket wear and could be a sign that one or both need to be replaced.

 In laboratory testing, the Carbon Drive System lasts more than twice the life of a chain.
 Chains are often replaced due to stretch and wear rather than actual failure.
 The Carbon Drive belt does not stretch, so the smooth running performance remains consistent throughout its life.

 When a belt comes off of the sprockets under power, it has likely been damaged and replacement is recommended.
 If you are on the trail, or away from home, reinstalling the belt may get you back under light load.
-Keep in mind, if the tensile cords are damaged, the belt may not be able to handle full load, and make break if subjected to any significant loading.
+Keep in mind, if the tensile cords are damaged, the belt may not be able to handle full load, and may break if subjected to any significant loading.

 The belt performs very well in most conditions, including conditions where chains and/or derailleurs have problems, such as mud and clay.
 However, in severe conditions where mud and clay can build up on the drive, there is a chance that you could damage the belt.
 Caution should be used in these severe conditions.